dolamroth/starlette-web/docs/notes/anyio_structured_concurrency.md

 ## Structured concurrency

-Asyncio-way is built around calling `asyncio.Task`'s and juggling callbacks.
+Standard Python implementation of asynchronous programming, asyncio, is designed around calling `asyncio.Task`'s and juggling callbacks.
-In asyncio-paradigm, all tasks are on the same "level", i.e. there are no explicit parent or child tasks, even though tasks may spawn other tasks.
-Context propagation and tracebacks are not available in this paradigm.
+In `asyncio`-paradigm, all tasks are on the same "level", i.e. there are no explicit parent or child tasks, even though tasks may spawn other tasks.
+Strict context propagation and tracebacks are not feasible in this paradigm.

 Structured concurrency is a specific, stricter way to write asynchronous programs.
 It disallows callbacks and requires that all spawned tasks are explicitly bound